 Remote working is the new normal.
 As much as it has changed how companies work and manage tasks, it has created concerns over the misuse of company time.

-So, if you need evidence that you can trust your remote employees to stay productive, then a remote employee monitoring software is for you!
+So, if you need evidence that you can trust your remote employees to stay productive, then here is the list of top 10 employee monitoring software.

-A remote employee monitoring software is a platform for managers to keep track of work hours, breaks, online activities and progress on tasks.
+Remote employee monitoring software is a platform for managers to keep track of work hours, breaks, online activities, and progress on tasks.

-This post will dive deep into a few popular remote team tracking software that provides transparency two ways; for employees to know what is being tracked and for employers to keep their remote team accountable during business hours.
+This post will dive deep into a few popular remote team tracking software that provides transparency in two ways; for employees to know what is being tracked and for employers to keep their remote team accountable during business hours.
+First things first,

-Monitoring work-from-home teams starts by picking a remote-centric employee monitoring software.
-That being said,the words ‘employee monitoring’ have negative connotations around it, which is why most companies toy with the idea of using a remote work monitoring system.
+Monitoring work-from-home teams start by picking remote-centric employee monitoring software.
+That being said, the words ‘employee monitoring’ have negative connotations around them, which is why most companies toy with the idea of using a remote work monitoring system.

 - It implies that you don’t trust your staff enough to do their job without you in there along with them.